brown-band/website/pages/scripts/1967-1968/fall/colgate.md

 :sd[band plays]\
 :sd[band forms a piece of pie.]

 The band has formed a piece of pie.
 At the Brown Refectory one sees the obvious decline of apple pie’s popularity.
 Instead the band forms mrs Feeney’s notorious air pie.
-The Band plays "Up, Up, and Away in My Beautiful Balloon.”
+The Band plays “Up, Up, and Away in My Beautiful Balloon.”

 :sd[band plays]\
 :sd[band does no????] :sd[payton yells]: Hey Band you want to go to a pattie?\